This blog contains the most recent articles from this web site.

 But others live it.
 Sacrificing themselves to make Christianity a reality in their lives.
 To make Christianity a reality in the lives of others.

 There have been some amazing Christians who have laid down their lives to bear fruit.
 Men and women who would rather die than to bear no fruit.
-Who would rather die that be a beautiful but barren flower.
+Who would rather die than be a beautiful but barren flower.

 Hudson Taylor, Jackie Pullinger, Francis Schaeffer, Helen Roseveare, Geoffrey Bull, Jeanne Guyon, George Mueller, … They produced fruit in their lives which went on to be seeds planted in mine.